 As the co-signor, it’s imperative that you ensure the defendant goes to all court appointed meetings and of course, the trial.
 Not doing so can cost you the entire bond.
 You can always check the state or county court docket as most are online.
 You can also call the bondsman as they’ll have the information posted to the defendants file.

-We hope this bail bonds frequently asked questions section answers all your questions and quells any fears about using bail bonds services.
+We hope this bail bonds FAQ (frequently asked questions about bail) section answers all your questions and quells any fears about using bail bonds services.
 If you have any further bail related questions, please feel free to ask them at our “Ask A Bondsman” section of the site.
-You can get more questions about bail answered by sending us a message in our contact page.